psgroup433/Table-Smith/README.md

 ## 🐱‍🏍 Key Features

 - Automated extraction and transformation of tabular data formats (CSV, JSON, XLSX).
-- Multi-class classification of transformations with **Llama 3.2-3B-Instruct**.
+- Multi-class classification of transformations with **Granite 3.3-2B-Instruct**.
 - Human-readable transformation notes and Python code generation using **Gemini 2.5 Flash**.
 - User-friendly web UI supporting file uploads, data visualization, and download of results.
 - Scalable and modular architecture tailored for real-world applications.